-Above the level of Instructors, Master Instructor levels Demonstrate dedication to the service of teaching people the skills of self defense and hand to hand combat, and contributing to the exponential process of making the people safer to live in a dangerous world.
+Above the level of Instructors, Master Instructor levels demonstrate dedication to the service of teaching people the skills of self defense and hand to hand combat, and contributing to the exponential process of making the people safer to live in a dangerous world.

-Fortunately the Pure Krav Maga organization is geared toward true compassionate service to humanity over personal gain using people’s ignorance, which might be a much more challenging newer business model.
+The Pure Krav Maga organization is geared toward true compassionate service to humanity over personal gain using people’s ignorance, which might be a much more challenging newer business model.

-Senior Pure Krav Maga Master Instructors need to go through the witnessing and assistance in teaching process of several Krav Maga Instructors Course before they will be granted a rank where they can supervise the Krav Maga Certification Course on their own.
+Pure Krav Maga Senior Master Instructors need to go through the witnessing and assistance in teaching process of several Krav Maga Instructors Course before they will be granted a rank where they can supervise the Krav Maga Certification Course on their own.

 This to ensure quality control, and avoid "Vetting" The course is very intensive, and requires the ability to monitor the time and the quality of intensively training and qualifying new Instructors.
 Since each year that I was teaching in the Israeli Defense Forces, I gained more experience, I assume that they will too and I would like to keep the quality control factor uniformed.